-Methinks that Mullin is a tad too impatient - analysis and diagnosis are important!
+Methinks that Mullin is a tad too impatient - analysis and diagnosis are actually rather important!

 The first part of the book ends with a series of annotated graphs which Mason suggests best summarise the massive shifts in debt, performance and inequality which characterise the decades of the last "wave".
-I really had to concentrate to get the points being made in the graphs paying tribute to the questions posed by the great Peter Drucker (then in his 90s) in his little 1993 book "The Post-Capitalist World" and to others who have understood the significance of the technological and social changes which have been shattering our worlds in recent decades eg Jeremy Rifkin, with his 2014 book The Zero Marginal Cost Society
+I really had to concentrate to get the points being made in the graphs.
+"Prophets of Postcapitalism" introduces the second section of the book (at page 109), paying tribute to the questions posed by the great Peter Drucker (then in his 90s) in his little 1993 book "The Post-Capitalist World" and to others who have understood the significance of the technological and social changes which have been shattering our worlds in recent decades eg Jeremy Rifkin, with his 2014 book The Zero Marginal Cost Society